 Feel free to experiment based on what you have in your fridge-just make sure the spread adds moisture and flavor!

-Bombay Sandwiches are best enjoyed fresh, right after assembling and toasting.
+Grilled Bombay Sandwich is best enjoyed fresh, right after assembling and toasting.
 If left out too long, the bread can turn soggy due to the moisture from the chutney and vegetables.

 That said, here's how you can prep ahead to save time without compromising on taste: